 1. Natural Melatonin

 The hormone melatonin helps to regulate sleep-wake cycles through exposure to light and darkness.
 Supporting healthy melatonin production and release is essential to getting jet lag under control.
 Foods that contain melatonin include olive oil, tomatoes, walnuts, barley, oats, pineapple, bananas, oranges, sweet corn, and cherries.

 Staying hydrated while overcoming jet lag is important, and travel can make it more challenging to imbibe the recommended H2O.
 During a case of jet lag, your body is already confused enough, don’t add dehydration to the equation.
 Try infusing water with fruits containing melatonin like oranges and pineapple, and carry your own water container that you can refill easily.

 We’ve all been there-you’re tired, hungry, cranky, and that cinnamon roll/fast food burger/5 pound ice cream sundae beckons you.
 Drop the hot dog and run away!
 These foods will tax your system even more, sending you into wild blood sugar swings, and post-junk comas.
 Eat whole foods — focus on a protein-filled breakfast, and lots of whole grains at dinner.

 4. Don’t Skip Exercise

-Studies have shown that people who engage in regular exercise have quicker adaptation to sleep-wake cycle disturbances.
-Take advantage of the hotel gym, or just go for a 30 minute walk in your destination city.
+Studies have shown that people who engage in regular exercise have a quicker adaptation to sleep-wake cycle disturbances.
+Take advantage of the hotel gym, or just go for a 30-minute walk in your destination city.
 And if you’re really a go-getter, walk around the airport instead of entering into the terminal sit-a-thon.